 The Float Pool Clinical Nurse is a professional care worker who is responsible and accountable for providing and coordinating safe, effective individualized nursing care to critically ill patients and supportive care to significant others.
 Assess patient's needs, implements, and evaluates nursing care according to established standards.
 These activities require nursing judgment based on application of scientific principles of nursing, problem solving, and teaching/learning.
 The Float Pool Clinical Nurse will receive a daily notification of the assigned facility location to support the continuity of care throughout Cook County Health (CCH).
+Multiple Vacancies

 Receives notification from Staffing Office to obtain daily assigned facility location.

 Responsible for floating throughout the hospital and/or multiple facilities to provide nursing care in the following primary areas Medical/Surgical, Telemetry, Step-down, Critical Care, Emergency Department, PACU, Ambulatory Procedures, Maternal Child, Labor and Delivery and Neonatal Intensive Care or any other area or which you have competency

 Identifies, plans, and cares for the total needs of patients taking into consideration the age specific needs of patients served in assigned area of responsibility as assigned.